vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 ### Intro
 - While i was introducing myself with C++.
 Most of the time i was struck by compiler saying this is l-value & that is r-value kind of things.
 I was unable to uderstand util i have googled a bit for the same.
-- This my habit to preserve the knowledge in term of article.
+- This is my habit to preserve the knowledge in term of article.
 So here is bit about things i have learned so far.
-- There is always one thought in my mind before learning anything that why i need that ?
-So lets start wiht it.
+- There is always one thought in my mind before learning anything new: "why i need that?"
+So lets start with it.
 ### Why we need l-value & r-value kind of jargons?
 - If you are using C++ prior to C++11 then you dont need this jargons to write code.
 But yes it is still useful to understand compilation errors.
 - Compiler sees things by expression & to evaluate expression it identify operand & operation.
 Let's understand this by example: